 This article will dive deeper into how a private practice of sports counseling can benefit someone’s life and even entire teams as well.
 We’ll talk about sports counselors’ role in bringing the best out of these sports champions and how counseling helps improve their lives.

-According to research and sports counselors, it’s undeniable how much physical stress student-athletes have to undergo just to be at their best performance.
-They spend many of their days juggling sports training and their academics, having to excel in both.
+According to research and sports counselors, it’s undeniable how much physical stress student-athletes have to undergo just to be at their best and improved performance.
+They spend many of their days juggling sports coaching and their academic groups, having to excel in both.
 However, mental health issues are also present in a student athlete’s sporty life beyond the physical stress.
 Many student-athletes require counseling, which affects their performance in their respective sports.
 And surprisingly, sports counseling works for them.

-There’s always a stigma attached to mental health and anything related to it.
-This stigma is why people who experience mental health problems don’t want to admit what they’re going through.
+There’s always a stigma attached to mental health counseling and anything related to it.
+This counseling stigma is why sportsmen who experience mental health problems don’t want to admit what they’re going through.
 They want to hide and control it as much as possible.
 This is the same in sports.
-Athletes are always perceived to be strong and formidable.
-Admitting that they have inner troubles will only make them look weak and inferior.
+Professional athletes are always perceived to be strong and formidable.
+They have inner troubles that will only make them look weak and inferior.
 This mindset might push student-athletes to keep whatever they’re going through to themselves.
 This can lead to more serious matters like depression or anxiety.
 Some of student-athletes may experience relationship problems, identity issues, and even self-esteem issues.

-Learn Healthy Coping Strategies
+Learn Healthy Coping Strategies Through Sports Counseling

-A part of the counseling process is to teach student-athletes to cope with the stress healthily.
-Doing sports and studies at the same time is difficult and entails a different level of stress.
-Student-athletes need to know about proper coping methods so that their success performance in schools regarding sports and academic ability will not be subpar.
+A part of the sports counseling clinical process is teaching student-athletes to cope healthily with stress.
+Doing sports and studying simultaneously is difficult and entails a different stress level.
+University student-athletes need to know about proper coping methods so that their success performance in schools regarding sports and academic ability will not be subpar.

 - Emotional regulation